• Address: PO BOX 334, 32 LAFAYETTE AVE., LEWIS RUN, PA 16738

 • Thorough

 Session duration tracks a little differently from page time.
-“Sessions” measure the average length of time a visitor remains on your website versus just one page.
+“Sessions” measure a visitor's average time on your website versus just one page.

 3. Low Conversion Rate & New Contacts

 This could be a symptom of a much larger problem.
-If the purpose of your website and business is to drive traffic to convert into leads, having a low conversion rate is detrimental.
+If the purpose of your website and business is to drive traffic that will convert into leads, a low conversion rate is detrimental.

 Some of the most immediate items to check are: